xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

         Check if your Gemfile has gem "pg"

-2. Run "bundle install"
+2. Run"

+        bundle install

-3. Now, navigate to your app from the heroku dashboard
+4. Now, navigate to your app from the heroku dashboard

-4. Click on "More" (Top-Right corner, next to 'Open App')
+5. Click on "More" (Top-Right corner, next to 'Open App')

-5. Click on "Run console"
+6. Click on "Run console"

-6. On the command prompt, run the command:
+7. On the command prompt, run the command:

         rails db:migrate